BolajiAyodeji/bolajiayodeji.com/content/dt/how-to-connect-mysql-with-php.md

 very popular DBMS that powers projects of all sizes.
 The USP of MySQL is its ability to handle huge volumes of data without breaking a sweat.

-In this article I will discuss how to connect MySQL Database on different servers and also give an overview of connecting Database using PDO.
+In this article I will discuss how to connect MySQL Database using Localhost Server.

-1. Connect MySQL using Localhost Server
-1. Connect MySQL using Cloudways Server
-1. Connect MySQL using PDO
-1. Connect MySQL using Remote MySQL

 ### Create MySQL Database at the Localhost